-- Roles of a DPO – There are three main roles of a DPO: educating, advising and supervising.
-The DPO should be able to effectively communicate GDPR to employees across all levels of the organisation, as well as offer advice on the best course of action when dealing with different situations.
-Thus, there must be clear channels of communication across the organisation to facilitate this.
+- Roles of a DPO – There are three main roles of a DPO: Educating, advising and supervising.
+The DPO should be able to effectively communicate GDPR to employees across all levels of the organization, as well as offer advice on the best course of action when dealing with different situations.
+Thus, there must be clear channels of communication across the organization to facilitate this.

 - The Role of the Processor

 Though the controller oversees data processing, and uses the results of the processing, they will often contract a third party to carry out the actual task.
 These processors must adhere to GDPR and also do their utmost to ensure data privacy.

 - Data security – Similarly to controllers, processors must ensure that all data is adequately secured through a variety of measures.

 - Data processing – Data must be processed in a GDPR-compliant manner.
 The same restrictions on how data can be used apply to both the controller and the processor.